VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Scalability/scaling-configuration-on-azure-cloud.md

 ...
 ```

-## Configure Hangfire Server to Process Background Jobs in Another Process
+## Configure hangfire server to process background jobs in another process

 To ensure overall application reliability, it is important to process all background tasks on a separate platform instance (process).
 This separation prevents background processing from consuming excessive CPU or other resources, which could otherwise degrade the main application's performance.
 We strongly recommend using a dedicated platform instance for processing background jobs.